-Esther's friend comes to Esther's house.
-Esther can see that her friend is upset and asks, "What is the matter?"
+Mutoni's friend comes to Mutoni's house.
+Mutoni can see that her friend is upset and asks, "What is the matter?"

 Her friend confides, "It is that man, the shopkeeper in the next town.
 He gave me a dress last month.
 Now he has invited me to his house.
 What should I do?"

-Esther decides to seek advice from her Aunt.
-Her Aunt listens to the girl and then says, "My child, I am glad that you came to me; you made a great decision!
+Mutoni decides to seek advice from her mum.
+Her mum listens to the girl and then says, "My child, I am glad that you came to me; you made a great decision!
 Always seek help from an adult whom you trust for you or another young person in case of a problem.
 In this case, I will return the dress and talk with this man.